-Someone reading this may be thinking, “well what about interest?”
+Someone reading this may be thinking, “well, what about interest?”
 So let’s figure that in our synopsis too.
 If the average tax rate is 20%, and we get an interest deduction, which many people do, then that 4% is really only 3.2% because of the tax deduction.
-Obviously, that’s not the case for all, but many claim this deduction on their Schedule A tax return, (which is why you hire a good CPA).
+Obviously, that’s not the case for everyone; many claim the deduction on their Schedule A tax return (which is why you hire a good CPA).
 So, if you have a tax deduction and your house is appreciating at 4 percent regardless of the interest, you’re going to make a 0.8 percent growth on that asset.

 We already know that if we have this house paid for with cash with no interest whatsoever, it’s worth $810k some 30 years down the road.
 If we have this house paid for with interest in 30 years, it’s still worth $810k.
 So, what am I getting at?

 Look, I’m not telling you what to do, but I can show you is the math for this scenario.
 Run the numbers and talk with your financial planner consistently to figure out what’s best for your particular situation.
 Don’t get it in your head that you have to pay your house off.
 There are plenty of mathematical reasons why you wouldn’t want to do that.
-Not to mention that most people only live in their house for seven years.
-What I do believe though is many times, we can go in and make a compromise.
+Not to mention that most people only live in their home for seven years.
+What I do believe, though, is many times we can go in and make a compromise.
 Instead of it being all or nothing, we do a little of both, more of a 50/50 attack.
 We get a little more aggressive on the mortgage, and we invest a little extra to pad the retirement account.
 Sure paying the house off as soon as possible is a noble cause but not to the detriment of our retirement plan.